This post may contain affiliate links. Read my disclosure.

 Soon after, I started experimenting with applying an apple cider vinegar hair rinse.
 Truthfully, when I was experimenting with my ACV rinse recipe, there was absolutely no information available.
 I started from scratch, and spent months perfecting the formula.

 Now, apple cider vinegar is one of my favorite ways to keep my skin and hair on point.
-And while there are many benefits to apple cider vinegar—both internally and topically, today, we’re going to focus exclusively on how to use an apple cider vinegar hair rinse.
+And while there are many benefits to apple cider vinegar—both internally and topically, one of my favorite uses is this hair rinse.

 Why do an Apple Cider Vinegar Hair Rinse?

 To give you enough confidence to pour apple cider vinegar on your head, here’s the basics on how it all works.